Embed This Data

 - FDI Inflow:

-The income tax rate is a flat 10 percent, and the corporate tax rate is 8 percent.
-Other taxes include a value-added tax (VAT) and a property tax.
-The total tax burden equals nearly 21 percent of total domestic income.
-Government spending has risen to 16.7 percent of total domestic output.
-Budget surpluses have been recorded, and public debt remains below 20 percent of GDP.
-Gas exports to China have sustained government spending and revenues.
+The personal income tax rate is a flat 10 percent, and the corporate tax rate is 8 percent.
+Other taxes include a value-added tax and a property tax.
+The overall tax burden equals 17.4 percent of total domestic income.
+Government spending has amounted to 16 percent of total output (GDP) over the past three years, and budget surpluses have averaged 0.6 percent of GDP.
+Public debt is equivalent to 23.3 percent of GDP.